-Kenya has embarked on its long overdue transition to modern company laws with the recent enactment of the new Companies Act, 2015.
-Kenya's new Companies Act 2015 was published on 15 September 2015.
-The Act became fully operational in July 2016.
-The New Act has drawn heavily on the Companies Act, 2006 of the United Kingdom.
-The new Act mainly strives to improve the ease of doing business in Kenya.
+Kenya's Companies Act 2015 was published on 15 September 2015 with is latest revision published in March 2021.
+The Act has drawn heavily on the Companies Act, 2006 of the United Kingdom.
+The Act mainly strives to improve the ease of doing business in Kenya.
 The Act established The Business Registration Services (BRS) to ensure effective administration of the laws relating to incorporation, registration, operation and management of companies, partnerships and firms.